shaisachs/shaisachs.github.io/_posts/2026-05-09-context-cohesion.md

 The agents are getting smarter and smarter, of course, and I think the labs are working around the problem of incohesive context in various ways - periodic compaction and things like that.
 But ultimately I think it's just so many parlor tricks around what is something of a fundamental limitation - if you try to do too much you wind up doing nothing.

-As a result I've taken to tweaking the "task list" part of my spec-driven development approach, so that each task is tightly focused on just the problem at hand, with all of the context it needs on a single line.
-I'll link my approach in the comments, but the TLDR is that I start with an implementation plan and then I ask the agent to turn it into a task list; then I feed the task list through a Wiggums loop.
+As a result I've taken to tweaking the "task list" part of my [spec-driven development approach](https://shaisachs.com/2026/04/15/getting-started-with-headless-coding.html), so that each task is tightly focused on just the problem at hand, with all of the context it needs on a single line.
+The TLDR of my approach is that I start with an implementation plan and then I ask the agent to turn it into a task list; then I feed the task list through a Wiggums loop.

 The key learning, for me, is that the task list creation has to be somewhat dumb: